The NextGen Work Canvas

 This is now the first version of the tool, and we are grateful for any suggestions you might have.
 What is working for you?
 What are we missing?
 New ideas?
 Please feel free to reach out to us!
 Share your thoughts

-The NextGen Work Canvas has 4 sections: Why, Who, How, Foundation.
+The NextGen Work Canvas has four sections: Why?, Who?, How?, and a Foundation.

 Each section consists of 2-3 elements, for which we have defined critical topics, questions for inspiration, pitfalls to avoid, and tips that will help you design better hybrid work practices.
 Download PDF